AgnieszkaMucha/ParticlePhysics/index.md

 ### Working environment
 HEP analyses usually require [ROOT framework](https://root.cern/). <br>
-> You can use ROOT on Windows but I strongly discourage you from doing this.
+> You can use ROOT on Windows but I strongly discourage you from doing this. <br>
-Instead you can either:
+You can either:
 - use our group server `lhcbd1` (access through `taurus.fs.agh.edu.pl`), see [here](lhcbd1.md),
 - use your personal computer with VM and install ROOT, see [here](https://root.cern/install/),
-- upload our VM and become a happy user of well-configured VM, ROOT and conda application:<br>
+- upload our VM and become a happy user of well-configured VM, `ROOT` and `conda` application:<br>
    - [description](https://indico.fis.agh.edu.pl/event/1/contributions/88/attachments/62/102/Hands-on-WorkEnv.pdf),<br>
    - [Ubuntu VM from AGH Google Suite](https://drive.google.com/file/d/1fCczgh12l2z8Af-JJszyJlv-Tt14365z/view).